 Welcome to the official site for employment opportunities at MICA.
 At MICA, we value diversity and empower our employees to use their talent in a variety of ways.
 We are pleased that you are interested in career opportunities offered at MICA.

-Accept training, directions and mentoring from managers, supervisors and Maintenance Technicians II and III
+Accept training and directions from supervisors and Maintenance Technicians II and III

-Familiarity with all MICA buildingsâ systems and installed equipment; assist with scheduled preventive maintenance on assigned equipment, both independently, with other Technicians, and with subcontractors
+Familiarity with all MICA buildingsâ systems and installed equipment; assist with scheduled preventive maintenance on assigned equipment, both independently, with other Technicians, and with a contractor

 Required to lift, carry, push or pull a variety of tools, equipment and materials; reach, stoop, kneel, climb, and crouch to gain access to spaces, and may involve both indoor and outside work and the use of hand tools and power tools associated with the building trades

-Learn through formalized and on the job training to become proficient in at least one building trade; use basic mathematics while performing tasks
+Follow a prescribed training program to become proficient in at least one building trade; use basic mathematics while performing tasks

 Assist with the setup and preparation for events, classes, visitors, etc.; classroom/studio/gallery/exhibit space set-up and break down; move objects, furniture, trash, etc. from buildings to various locations

 Establish and maintain good working and professional relationships with MICA faculty, staff and community; maintain a clean and professional appearance and demeanor

 Consult with Maintenance Technician II or III on work procedures and processes

 Occasional assignment as the Facilities primary point of contact (Contact on Duty) for after-hours emergencies